Day 2 – A Well-Spent Day in Coorg

 Date: 26-Dec-15

-We woke up to a pleasant chilled morning at 6.30 AM.
-Instead of trying to stick to our plans, we decided to go out for a walk near our guest house.
-We decided to have breakfast at the hotel and start our trip at around 9 AM.
+We woke up to a pleasantly chilly morning at 6:30 AM.
+Instead of rushing to follow our itinerary, we decided to enjoy the peaceful surroundings near our guest house with a morning walk.
+We planned to have breakfast at the guest house and begin sightseeing at around 9 AM.

 Nalknad Palace